-The continuity of the cooperative is guaranteed by the fact that it may be stipulated that members may not leave the cooperative overnight.
+The continuity of the cooperative is guaranteed by the fact that it can stipulate that members are not allowed to leave the cooperative overnight.
 Moreover, members may be required to conduct all their business with the cooperative.

-The liability of the members of a cooperative may be regulated in different ways:
+The liability of the members of a cooperative can be regulated in different ways: